kairosdb/metrics4j/README.md

 ##### Slf4JMetricSink
+* _log-level:_ (INFO, DEBUG, WARN, ERROR, TRACE), log level to use when reporting metrics

 Reports metrics to an Slf4j logger.
 The log-level attribute controls the log level (DEBUG, WARN, INFO, etc).
 ```hocon
 sinks: {